-- (a) must be registered under the Road Transport (Vehicle Registration) Act 1999; and - (b) is not a vehicle mentioned in part 1.2, item 1.1 to item 19.2.
+- (a) must be registered under the Road Transport (Vehicle Registration) Act 1999; and - (b) is not a vehicle mentioned in part 1.2, table.

 breakdown vehicle means a motor vehicle used mainly to tow broken-down vehicles.

 bus means a motor vehicle used to carry paying passengers but does not include-